ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 eyes in Alex's class.
 He didn't really understand what was going on, but it was obvious that she was trouble.

-On his way home on Friday night, he ran into the girl with short hair.
+On his way home on Friday night, he ran into her.
 She was standing with a group of friends, holding a white Yamaha racing bike with glowing wheels.
 Alex had never seen someone look so cool.
 He tried to talk to her but she didn't really speak English, at all, unlike many of his other classmates.
-Hero often took Alex and his host mother out for lunch at hotels around

-Alex didn't want to seem desperate, lonely in this beautiful house.

-Alex sat in a leather chair under a lamp with a long metal neck.
-He felt accomplished.

 ---

-"P.P.
-Sunshine requested that I meet with you," said Hero.

-"Yes, I understand," said Alex.

 "There are issues with your lateness to school."

 They were eating at a French-themed restaurant.
-Alex told Hero that his lateness and other problems were caused by his college essays, and that it'd get better once he finished.
+Alex told Hero that his lateness and other problems were caused by his college essays.

 "That doesn't change the fact that your teacher is disrespected," said Hero.